 - Blend together cooked rice, dates, and water until blended and smooth.

-- Strain the blended mixture through cheesecloth.
+- Strain the blended mixture through cheesecloth (I like these from Amazon!).
 This step is optional and is purely based on your preferences.

 - Store rice milk in the refrigerator or the freezer.